eliace/ergo-js/README.md

 * Add overriding methods (with `overrides` option)
 * `get` and `set` options should generate getters and setters
 * Extend widget/state to replace context/scope
+* Rendering to widgets of another scope by name

 and more new widgets :)